junxit/us-congress-bills-112/metadata.md

 - 2012-02-02 — Senate amendment proposed (on the floor): Amendment SA 1510 proposed by Senator Collins for Senator Enzi to Amendment SA 1470.(consideration: CR S302; text: CR S302)
 - 2012-02-02 — Senate amendment proposed (on the floor): Amendment SA 1511 proposed by Senator Gillibrand for Senator Lieberman to Amendment SA 1470.(consideration: CR S298-299, S300-301; text: CR S298)
 - 2012-02-02 — Senate amendment submitted
+- 2012-02-06 — Held at the desk.
+- 2012-02-06 — Message on Senate action sent to the House.
+- 2012-02-06 — Received in the House.
+- 2012-02-09 — Considered under suspension of the rules. (consideration: CR H645-657)
+- 2012-02-09 — DEBATE - The House proceeded with forty minutes of debate on S. 2038.
+- 2012-02-09 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2012-02-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-09 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-02-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 47). (text: CR H645-648)
+- 2012-02-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 47).(text: CR H645-648)